-The most intrepid explorers can venture far out to sea to Easter Island, to see the famous and enigmatic statues that have puzzled archaeologists for centuries.
+The most intrepid explorers can earn their stripes by venturing far out to sea to Easter Island, to see the famous and enigmatic statues that have puzzled archaeologists for centuries.

 A holiday in Chile promises excitement and enjoyment for all types of traveller, and an unforgettable South American adventure.